Turkey poised for first EU budget cut

 Asked if the €80-million decision amounted to little more than a symbolic sum, Muresan said: "The cut is significant".

-He added that it was "possible" that some of it would be reallocated to rights groups, such as Amnesty, in the same way the West used to support pro-democracy activists in eastern Europe in Cold War times.
+He said it was "possible" that some of it would be reallocated to pro-democracy NGOs, the same way the West used to support activists in eastern Europe in Cold War times.

 Turkey's crackdown has seen more than 50,000 people detained, amid reports by Human Rights Watch, a US-based NGO, of police torture.

-It has also seen Turkey seek the extradition from EU states of people whom it has deemed to be plotters and sympathisers of last year's failed coup.
+It has also seen Turkey seek the extradition from EU states of people whom deemed to be plotters or sympathisers of last year's failed coup.

 Speaking in Athens on Tuesday, Turkish foreign minister Mevlut Cavusoglu urged Greek courts to hand over two soldiers who had fled to the country.

-"We would not want our neighbour, Greece, with whom we are improving our ties, to be a safe haven for Gulenists," he said, referring to Fethullah Gulen, an opponent of Turkish leader Recep Tayyip Erdogan who lives in the US.
+"We would not want our neighbour, Greece, with whom we are improving our ties, to be a safe haven for Gulenists," he said, referring to Fethullah Gulen, a US-based opponent of Turkish leader Recep Tayyip Erdogan.

-He said Erdogan was "greatly disappointed" that Greek courts had earlier declined to extradite eight other Turkish soldiers.
+Cavusoglu said Erdogan was "greatly disappointed" that Greek courts had earlier declined to extradite eight other Turkish soldiers.

-Nikos Kotzias, Greece's foreign minister, said Greek courts had acted independently of the government, and that their decisions had to be respected even if "it doesn't please some"
+Nikos Kotzias, Greece's foreign minister, said Greek judges had acted independently of the government.
+He said their decisions had to be respected even if "it doesn't please some"

-He spoke despite the fact that, just last week, 1,194 people arrived on Greek islands from Turkey, amid signs that Ankara might be using migrants to blackmail the EU.
+Kotzias spoke despite the fact that, just last week, 1,194 people arrived on Greek islands from Turkey, amid concern that Ankara might use migrants to put pressure on the EU.

-Speaking on CNN on Wednesday, Orhan Pamuk, a Nobel prize-winning Turkish writer who also lives in the US, urged the West not to give up on Turkish people.
+Speaking to CNN on Wednesday, Orhan Pamuk, a Nobel prize-winning Turkish writer who also lives in the US, urged the West not to give up on Turkish people.

 "Don't forget that 49 percent of Turkish voters voted for … what we today call the liberal values of Europe," he said, referring to a referendum, in April, on boosting Erdogan's constitutional powers.